Introduction

 These factors contain a numerical coefficient and an algebraic factor.

-In this algebraic expression 3xy + 4yz – 8zx, 3 is numerical factor and xy is algebraic factor.
+In 3xy + 4yz – 8zx, 3 is numerical factor and xy is algebraic factor.

 4 is numerical factor and yz is algebraic factor.